RichelleJi/mini-apps/challenge_3/README.md

 - [ ]all react in one file?
 - [ ]why the get status doesn't get console.log
-- [ ]f1 - f3 do they need to be on one page? or separte end point
+- [ ]f1 - f3 do they need to be on one page? or separte end point -[]  point of having a callback in the callback in mysql connection func

 ### to do
 - [ ]know babel command for transpile
 -[] record folder structrues
+-
 -[] find site for the structure files of DB
 	- schema.sql
 	- modeller